auth0/docs/articles/applications/concepts/app-types-first-third-party.md

 ## Keep reading
 * Learn how to find out whether an application is first-party or third-party at [View Application Type: First-Party or Third-Party](/applications/guides/view-application-type-first-party)
-* Learn about other application categories, such as [public vs. confidential](/applications/concepts/app-types-public-confidential) and [Auth0 application types](/applications/concepts/app-types-auth0).
+* Learn about other application categories, such as [confidential vs. public](/applications/concepts/app-types-confidential-public) and [Auth0 application types](/applications/concepts/app-types-auth0).